hyperStroop/hyperStroop/Architecture.markdown

 The Game View displays the questions in real time.
 The game view is controlled by the game controller, which updates the view whenever new information is pulled from the model (i.e. when an answer is incorrect vs correct).
 * The Game View will need to retrieve the 20 questions, one by one, from the Game Storage Model (via the controller) to display on the screen.
-* Will display a new question once an answer is given once the first mapped key is pressed (incremented each time a response is received and checked for accuracy)
+* Will display a new question immediately once an answer is given after any mapped key is pressed (incremented each time a response is received and checked for accuracy)
 * If the game is completed, the game will end and the Game View will be replaced with the Results View